A bunion may only need to be treated if it's severe and causing significant pain and discomfort.

-There are many different surgical procedures used to treat bunions.
+There are a number of different surgical procedures used to treat bunions.
 The type of surgery recommended for you will depend on the severity of the deformity.

 Your surgeon may use pins, wires or screws to hold the bones in place while they heal.
 Depending on the type of surgery you have, these may be left in your foot or removed later on.

-Some of the surgical procedures for bunions are outlined below.
+Some of the surgical procedures for bunions are described below.

-An osteotomy is the most common type of bunion surgery.
+Osteotomy is the most commonly used and proven type of bunion surgery.
 Although there are many different types of osteotomy, they generally involve cutting and removing part of the bone in your toe.

 During the procedure, your surgeon will remove the bony lump and realign the bones inside your big toe.
-They will also move your toe joint back in line, which may involve removing other pieces of bone, possibly from the neighbouring toes.
+They'll also move your toe joint back in line, which may involve removing other pieces of bone, possibly from the neighbouring toes.

 A procedure called distal soft tissue realignment may be combined with an osteotomy.
 This involves altering the tissue in your foot to help correct the deformity and improve the stability and appearance of the foot.

 After arthrodesis, the movement of your big toe will be severely limited and you won't be able to wear high heels.